DrOteonu-Nanquanu/coin-dedureas/FofsequaReasoner/README.md

 First build and publish (locally) the Fofsequa library. `cd` into the Fofsequa repository in the same repository as this project.
 Then execute `sbt publishLocal`.

 ### Running the program
-`cd` into the directory where this README is located, and run `sbt run`
+`cd` into the directory where this README is located, and run `sbt run`.
+Or run `sbt test` to verify the project is installed correctly.